 - Feel water before bathing or showering. - To reduce the risk of scalding, install Thermostatic Mixing Valves (temperature limiting valves) at each point-of-use.
 These valves automatically mix hot and cold water to limit the temperature at the tap.
+Mixing valves are available from Lowe's[®].
 Follow manufacturer's instructions for installation and adjustment of the valves. - The gas control valve on this water heater has been factory set to its lowest setting to reduce the risk of scalding.
 Higher temperatures increase the risk of scalding, but even at 120°F, hot water can scald.
 If you choose a higher temperature setting, Thermostatic Mixing Valves located at each point-of-use are particularly important to help avoid scalding.